Envestnet Summary BCP Disclosure 2022

-Envestnet Data & Analytics provided by Yodlee, is a leading data aggregation and data analytics platform powering dynamic, cloud-based innovation for digital financial services.
-Data & Analytics platforms include: Yodlee; AbeAI; and Wheelhouse.
-Our platforms have fueled innovation in online banking and financial data management for over 19 years.
-We partner with the largest financial institutions, including 13 of the top 20 U.S. Banks, garnering 70% of this financial data through structured data feeds and enabling a massive data network associated with tens of millions of consumers.
-More than 1,000 financial institutions and Internet services companies subscribe to the Yodlee platform to power personalized financial apps and services for millions of consumers.
+Envestnet Data & Analytics is a leading data aggregation and data analytics provider powering dynamic, cloud-based innovation for digital financial services.
+Data & Analytics platforms include: Yodlee; Abe.AI; Wheelhouse; and Harvest.
+Our platforms have fueled innovation in online banking and financial data management for over 20 years.
+We partner with the largest financial institutions, including 15 of the top 20 U.S. Banks, garnering 70% of this financial data through structured data feeds and enabling a massive data network associated with tens of millions of consumers.
+More than 1,400 financial institutions and Internet services companies subscribe to the Yodlee platform to power personalized financial apps and services for millions of consumers.
 The power of Yodlee and our unique point of difference begins with the massive scale of financial data within our platform which is utilized to fuel Yodlee’s Data Intelligence capabilities.
-Our unique point of difference also extends to Yodlee’s bank-level security, 80 issued patents, best-in-class data from over 16,000 sources, and our formal agreements with leading financial institutions for responsible and secure management and exchange of data.
+Our unique point of difference also extends to Yodlee’s bank-level security, 50 issued patents, best-in-class data from over 17,000 sources, and our formal agreements with leading financial institutions for responsible and secure management and exchange of data.

 - Envestnet | Tamarac™ provides leading trading, rebalancing, portfolio accounting, performance reporting and client relationship management software, principally to high‑end RIAs.

 - Envestnet | MoneyGuide provides leading goals-based financial planning solutions to the financial services industry.
 The highly adaptable software helps Financial Advisors add significant value for their clients using best-in-class technology with enhanced integrations to generate financial plans.